Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 Changelog

-???:
+1.2:
 - Added a commandline interface
 - Incorporated strict-then-sloppy XML parsing into the patch process
+- Added special XML tags for advanced appending
-- Added XML Sandbox for syntax tinkering
+- Added XML Sandbox for tinkering with append tags
+- Added 'Engi Scrap Advantage' example mod
 - Added scrollbars to progress popups to show long error messages
 - The main window's geometry is saved on exit
 - Added urls in the statusbar when hovering over links